-Forehead bumps are annoying, yes, but they're also a sign that your skin isn’t exactly happy.
-Think of it like a precursor to regular acne.
-Subclinical, which means "not detectable,” means that — while it might not look like a full-blown breakout— the cause is basically the same.
+This kind of acne may be a sign that your skin isn’t exactly thrilled.
+Subclinical, aka “not detectable,” means that — while it might not look like a full-blown breakout and is less inflammatory — the cause is basically the same.

-If these tiny flesh-colored or red bumps are causing you stress, it’s important to remember to treat the cause — whether that’s oily skin, a buildup of dead skin cells, hormones, or something else entirely — instead of seeking a temporary solution.
+If these tiny bumps are causing you stress, it’s important to remember to treat the cause — whether that’s oily skin, a buildup of dead skin cells, hormones, or something else entirely — instead of seeking a temporary solution.

-But that doesn’t mean there aren’t ways to banish the bumps ASAP.
+But that doesn’t mean there aren’t ways to banish the bumps.

 Mudgil recommends using prescription retinoid creams (as long as you’re not pregnant or nursing), as well as products containing benzoyl peroxide to treat and prevent blocked pores.

 Basically, less dead skin cells blocking your pores will lead to less buildup, which means less subclinical acne and clearer skin overall.
-Lortscher explains that tretinoin also has anti-inflammatory properties, which means it’s great for treating all kinds of acne—not just prevention.
+Lortscher explains that tretinoin also has anti-inflammatory properties, which means it’s great for treating all kinds of acne.

-However, not everyone has access to prescription medication, and — if you want to clear your skin naturally or avoid any potential side effects from harsh products — there are still options for you.
-Make sure you drink enough water and choose foods that aren't making acne worse.
-Use a gentle natural cleanser to reduce excess oil and you can even try a DIY face mask to get some skin-boosting benefits.
+However, not everyone has access to prescription medication, and — if you want to clear your skin naturally or avoid any potential side effects from stronger products — there are still options for you.

 Jandra Sutton is an author, historian, and public speaker.
 She lives in Nashville with her husband and their two dogs, and Pluto is still a planet in her heart.
 You can follow her on Twitter and Instagram.